EliasTors/eliastors.github.io/index.md

 ---
 layout: default
+title: Home
 ---
 # Welcome to my site!

-This is the main page of my GitHub Pages site.
+This is the homepage of my site.